Briefing

 Text-to-Speech (TTS)

 Responses are read back using a lightweight TTS model.
-OpenHuman ships Piper for local voice and ElevenLabs for cloud voice, and you can pick the voice you want.
+OpenHuman ships Piper for local voice and ElevenLabs for cloud voice (opens in a new tab), and you can pick the voice you want.
 Some developers reportedly bump the speech rate to 1.5x for routine confirmations and drop back to 1.0x for longer explanations, though an adjustable rate is not something OpenHuman documents.

 Practical Voice Workflows